+a.
+For a company that does not have a CDHS:

+i. the company shall not consider the cash flows from any future hedge purchases or any rebalancing of existing hedge assets in its modeling.

+ii.
+Existing hedging instruments that are currently held by the company in support of the contracts falling under the scope of these requirements shall be included in the starting assets.
+The hedge assets may then be considered in one of two ways:

+Include the asset cash flows from any contractual payments and maturity values in the projection model, or

+No hedge positions – in which case the hedge positions held on the valuation date are replaced with cash and/or other general account assets in an amount equal to the aggregate market value of these hedge positions.
+The cash may then be invested following the company’s investment strategy.

+A company may switch from method a) to b) at any time, but may only change from b) to a) with approval of the domiciliary commissioner.

+b.
+For a company with a CDHS, the detailed requirements for the modeling of hedges are defined in Section 9.
+The following paragraphs are an overview summary and do not supersede the detailed requirements.

-The appropriate costs and benefits of hedging instruments that are currently held by the company in support of the contracts falling under the scope of these requirements shall be included in the projections.
-If the company is following a clearly defined hedging strategy and the hedging strategy meets the requirements of Section 9, the projections shall take into account the appropriate costs and benefits of hedge positions expected to be held in the future through the execution of that strategy.
+i.
+The appropriate costs and benefits of hedging instruments that are currently held by the company in support of the contracts falling under the scope of these requirements shall be included in the projections used in the determination of the stochastic reserve.

+ii.
+The projections shall take into account the appropriate costs and benefits of hedge positions expected to be held in the future through the execution of that strategy.
+Because models do not always accurately portray the results of hedge programs, the company shall, through back-testing and other means, assess the accuracy of the hedge modeling.
+The company shall determine a stochastic reserve as the weighted average of two CTE values; first, a CTE70 (“best efforts”) representing a company’s projection of all of the hedge cash flows including future hedge purchases, and a second CTE70 (“adjusted”) which shall use only hedge assets held by the company on the valuation date and no future hedge purchases.
+These are described more fully in Section [10].
+The stochastic reserve shall be the weighted average of the two CTE70 values, where the weights reflect the error factor (E) determined following the guidance of Section [10.x.xx.]

-To the degree either the currently held hedge positions or the hedge positions expected to be held in the future introduce basis, gap, price or assumption risk, a suitable reduction for effectiveness of hedges shall be made.
-The actuary is responsible for verifying compliance with a clearly defined hedging strategy and the requirements in Section 9 for all hedge instruments included in the projections.
+iii.
+The company is responsible for verifying compliance with clearly defined hedging strategy requirements and any other requirements in Section 10 for all hedge instruments included in the projections.

-While hedging strategies may change over time, any change in hedging strategy shall be documented and include an effective date of the change in strategy.
+iv.
 The use of products not falling under the scope of these requirements (e.g., equity-indexed annuities) as a hedge shall not be recognized in the determination of accumulated deficiencies.

-These requirements do not supersede any statutes, laws or regulations of any state or jurisdiction related to the use of derivative instruments for hedging purposes and should not be used in determining whether a company is permitted to use such instruments in any state or jurisdiction.
+c.
+These requirements govern the determination of contract reserves and do not supersede any statutes, laws or regulations of any state or jurisdiction related to the use of derivative instruments for hedging purposes and should not be used in determining whether a company is permitted to use such instruments in any state or jurisdiction.

-Upon request of the company’s domiciliary commissioner and for information purposes to show the effect of including future hedge positions in the projections, the company shall show the results of performing an additional set of projections reflecting only the hedges currently held by the company in support of the contracts falling under the scope of these requirements.
-Because this additional set of projections excludes some or all of the derivative instruments, the investment strategy used may not be the same as that used in the determination of the CTE amount.

 5. Revenue Sharing

-Projections of accumulated deficiencies may include income from projected future revenue-sharing, net of applicable projected expenses (net revenue-sharing income) if the following requirements are met:
+Projections of accumulated deficiencies may include income from projected future revenue-sharing, net of applicable projected expenses (net revenue-sharing income) if each of the following requirements are met:

 The net revenue-sharing income is received by the company.